hanabi/hanabi.github.io/docs/variant-specific/pink.md

 - When a *Trash Push* happens in a normal variant, if more than one card is touched, then all of the touched cards are known to be trash.
 - When a *Trash Push* happens with a rank clue in a variant with a pink suit, if more than one card is touched, it is possible that only the card on chop was trash, and that the other cards touched are useful / critical pink cards.
-- In this situation, after
-ing the *Trash Pushed* card, the player should first discard the card that initiated the *Trash Push* (the oldest card) and then hold on to the other touched cards.
+- In this situation, after blind-playing the *Trash Pushed* card, the player should first discard the card that initiated the *Trash Push* (the oldest card) and then hold on to the other touched cards.
   - In this situation, *Good Touch Principle* applies to the other touched cards.
 The other members of the team must give a *Fix Clue* to those cards if they are also trash.

 ### Pink Promise with a 5 Stall